Phillyo10/jon-db/README.md

 JSON DB is a typescript based database used for making small databases for small softwares

-I used this database on my very recent repo, I built a micro-bloggin application called [Sema](https://github.com/Phillyo10/sema)
+I used this database on my very recent repo, I built a micro-blogging application called [Sema](https://github.com/Phillyo10/sema)

 I built this database because while I was using the **'nedb'** npm package, I was having troubles updating the database in real-time so I took matters into my hands and made a small db myself